Skip to content

 • A survey revealed that most respondents had heard of ancestry testing (87%) and genetic health risk testing (69%), indicating a high level of awareness.
 However, there were gaps in knowledge regarding the role of inherited genes in conditions like obesity (36%) and mental health (33%).

-• When it came to preferences for pharmacogenetic testing, a majority (74%) of respondents preferred pre-emptive testing over reactive testing, indicating a shift towards a more proactive approach to health management through genetic insights.
+• For pharmacogenetic testing specifically, a majority (74%) of respondents preferred pre-emptive testing over reactive testing, indicating a shift towards a more proactive approach to health management through genetic insights.

 5 sources cited